oktadev/spring-boot-ionic-example/DEMO.md

 export class AppModule {}
 ```

 To render a login page before users can view the application, modify `src/app/app.component.ts` to use the `Stormpath` service and navigate to Stormpath's `LoginPage` if the user is not authenticated.

+→ **io-app**

 ```typescript
 import { Component } from '@angular/core';